77ankita/Human-disease-prediction-system-using-machine-learning/README.md

 # Human-disease-prediction-system-using-machine-learning
-This system predicts the diseases based on the symtomps given by the user.
+The main objective of this project to predict the human diseases based on the symptoms.
+The disease prediction system has data sets collected from different health related sites.
+With the help of disease predictor the user will be able to know the probability of the the diseases with the given symptoms.